Yuq1

-Yuq1 is the debut extended play (EP) by Chinese singer-songwriter Yuqi.
+Yuq1 is the first extended play (EP) by Chinese singer-songwriter Yuqi.
 The EP was released on April 23, 2024, and was promoted with its two singles, "Could It Be" and "Freak".

 Background

 Following the release of her digital single album A Page in 2021, Yuqi announced her new album Yuq1 on April 2, 2024.
-Although Yuqi had previously pursued solo music, Yuq1 was declared to be the official beginning of her solo career, making her the third member of South Korean girl group (G)I-dle to debut as a soloist.
-After her participation in composition and lyrics for (G)I-dle's songs, the EP also marked Yuqi's first time composing her own album.
+Although Yuqi had previously pursued solo music, Yuq1 was declared to be the official beginning of her solo career, making her the third member of South Korean girl group I-dle to debut as a soloist.
+After her participation in composition and lyrics for I-dle's songs, the EP also marked Yuqi's first time composing her own album.

 Promotion and release

 Revealing a preview for Yuq1, Cube Entertainment posted a concept trailer on YouTube, showing Yuqi playing a guitar while reminiscing about her past before investigating the sudden whispers and screams around her.
 To promote the EP, "Could It Be" was rolled out as a pre-release single on April 5, 2024.
 Yuq1 was released on April 23, 2024.
 Its lead single "Freak" was released alongside an accompanying music video on the same day.

 The following month, Shinsegae Centum City, in collaboration with IPX (formerly Line Friends), opened a pop-up store that featured a themed photo zone, as well as a variety of clothes and merchandise, to commemorate the release of the mini-album.